e-kwsm/ompi/docs/tuning-apps/fault-tolerance/supported.rst

 Support for other types of resilience (e.g., :ref:`data reliability <ft-data-reliability-label>`, :ref:`checkpoint <ft-checkpoint-restart-label>`) has been deprecated over the years due to lack of adoption and lack of maintenance.
-If you are interested in doing some archeological work, traces are still available on the main repository.
+If you are interested in doing some archaeological work, traces are still available on the main repository.